chakravarthiw/AI-Models/README.md

 # 🧠 AI Models Portfolio – Chakravarthi Waghulabaranan

 Welcome to my AI project showcase!
 This repository contains hands-on machine learning and AI projects I’ve completed using Python, AWS, and various open-source tools.

-I’m currently completing a Master’s in Data Science at RMIT University and passionate about real-world AI problem solving — from reinforcement learning to generative agents.
+I hold a Master’s in Data Science from RMIT University and am passionate about real-world AI problem solving — from reinforcement learning to generative agents.

 ---